sofiabsilva/100-days-of-code/log.md

 https://codepen.io/Tubbie/full/MXObze/

 **Thoughts:** I hadn't actually tested the page on a real mobile, now I just saw how it looks on my phone and it's not displaying the burger icon correctly!
 Ooops.
 Also, as I'm writing this on another computer, which has a larger monitor, I'm seeing that there are still some things left to change on the page.
 I'd like to add more animations.

+### Day 53: June 22, 2018
+#### :mortar_board: Learning/ Reviewing

+**Today's Progress**: Didn't get to the computer the whole day so I reserved an hour and a half in the morning to use my phone instead and continued with the CSS Fundamentals course through the SoloLearn app.

+### Day 54: June 23, 2018
+#### :mortar_board: Fixing Stuff and Learning

+**Today's Progress**: Fixed some design elements and the mobile non-responsiveness that I had done before on the FCC Product Landing Page project and continued with the sololearn app.